taskadapter/taskadapter/README.md

 ## Logging

-Logging is done via slf4j + log4j.
-Set logging levels in `log4j.properties` file in `webui` module.
+The project uses slf4j API with logback as the implementation mechanism.
+Set logging levels in `logback.xml` file in `webui` module.
+Note that some older modules or libraries ignore ""slf4j" and can still require log4j implementation.

 ## Error reporting